jkoz/home/dump.md

 The purpose of this personal blog is to provide information about me and centralize my technical and academic notes.

+# TODO

+- picom not work unfocused
+- google refresh_token was exipred
+- vim hilight wrong syntax word

+# gpg

+gpg -r email -e file.txt

+- gpg-agent is older than use, solved with following command gpgconf --kill all

 # markdown

 - this is emphasize _emphasize_